zacjones93/zacjones93/README.md

 # Hi there 👋

 I work at egghead.io helping instructors design educational content that is effective and respects your time.

+If you want to check out some of my work you can look at [egghead-next](https://github.com/eggheadio/egghead-next/pulls?q=is%3Apr+is%3Aclosed+author%3Azacjones93) which is the front end of egghead.

+We are currently using Next.js + TailwindCSS + Sanity.io along with a rails API to power the frontend.
+The combo has been super awesome to work with.
+We are able to build stories and curate pages with little friction.
+This [PR showcases](https://github.com/eggheadio/egghead-next/pull/602) the flexibity and speed that this stack of technology allows.

 I'm interested in: